-5.0 Evaluation of Electrical Resistivity Tomography
+5.0 Pre-field Feasibility Evaluation of Electrical Resistivity Tomography

-The potential for an ERT survey to identify a conductive paleochannel between 200 West and 200 East Areas was performed by using a groundwater flow and transport model to provide information on porosity and saturation that are converted to states of bulk electrical conductivity.
-ERT modeling then simulates the transfer resistance data to image the subsurface and compares the result to the groundwater model (Johnson et al. 2017; Robinson et al. 2019; Vanderborght et al. 2005).
-The groundwater model utilized the Hanford geologic framework model (Ch2MHill 2016) for the area between 200 East and West shown in Figure 5.1.
+The potential for an ERT survey to identify an electrically conductive paleochannel between the 200 West and 200 East Areas was evaluated by using a groundwater flow and transport model to provide information on porosity and saturation and converting this information into bulk electrical conductivities.
+ERT modeling was then used to simulate transfer resistance data and to image the subsurface.
+Results were then compared to the groundwater model (Johnson et al. 2017; Robinson et al. 2019; Vanderborght et al. 2005).
+The Hanford South GFM (CHPRC 2016) for the area between 200 East and West is shown in Figure 5.1.
 The Hanford formation has been removed from this figure to highlight incisions of lower elevation into the lower units that may be representative of zones of high transmissivity.